| ||||||||||||

 For more info contact Mr. John Turner at (229) 821-0123 or by e-mail at evolutionpromos@hotmail.com or go to www.realitymaa.com

-ISCF Representative Chuck
+By ISCF Representative Chuck Wolfe

 Saturday December 4th: Titan Entertainment presented the "Beaumont Brawl" These fights were totally "electric".
 A last minute change of venue from a 3000 seat Hall to the Beaumont Club in Westport, Kansas City, Missouri that holds around 1400 people made this a packed event.
 The show started with 9 Pro-Boxing bouts a Pro-Kickboxing Exhibition.
 That was just the warm up!
 The last part of the show included 7 MMA bouts.
 All of them ending in a TKO or Tap-Out.
 The results are as follows.